 This film provides examples of:

 Adaptation Distillation: The animated version is held in high regard as being faithful to the text, even though significant parts of the book, such as the poetry and songs, were left out.

 Animesque: Although always intended for an English-speaking audience, the dirty work of animating the film adaptation was done by a Japanese studio called Topcraft (members of which became founders of Studio Ghibli, incidentally).
 The anime influence on the movie is unmistakable.

-Anti-Magic: Arguably the main power of the Unicorn, which it used several times during the story, in order to destroy magical locks, turn back an enchanted tree to normal, and prevent the use of magic against her.
+Anti-Magic: Arguably the main power of the Unicorn, which is used several times during the story, in order to destroy magical locks, turn back an enchanted tree to normal, and prevent the use of magic against her.

-Anti-Villain: King Haggard, as shown in this scene where he explains why he captured the unicorns.
+Anti-Villain: King Haggard, when he explains why he captured the unicorns.
 Not from greed, or power... but because they're the only thing that makes him happy.

 Anything But That!: Captain Cully's men reaction to his telling his bard to sing a song about "Captain Cully and His Band of Free Men".

 Beta Couple: Schmendrick and Molly.
 Alternately, Lir and Amalthea could be seen as a Beta Couple to Schmendrick and Molly, as they get together sooner and easier, whereas the latter pair doesn't realize they're in love until the very end.